OUIDEAS/JetCat_Comms/README.md

 These instructions come from [stack overflow](https://stackoverflow.com/questions/52187/virtual-serial-port-for-linux)

-## General TODO:

-- `throttle_cmd_2.py` and `read_port.py`: Timestamps with the processed data somehow?
-Save to another file while also saving the PRO-Interface data to a file?
-There should be a time column in the `./decoded_data/XXXX-XX-XX/XXXX.csv` data files
-- CFFI on Windows?

 ## throttle_cmd_1.py *DEPRECATED*

 This program is for sending throttle commands to the PRO-Interface while also logging all the data from the serial port.
 The commands are received through a .txt file that follows this format: